Shuvomoy/blog/_posts/2020-04-05-Knuth-on-work-habits-and-problem-solving.md

 **On scheduling daily activities.** "I schedule my activities in a somewhat peculiar way.
 Every day I look at the things that I'm ready to do, and choose the one that I like the least, the one that's least fun — the task that I would most like to procrastinate from doing, but for which I have no good reason for procrastination.
 This scheduling rule is paradoxical because you might think that I'm never enjoying my work at all; but precisely the opposite is the case, because I like to finish a project.
 It feels good to know that I've gotten through the hurdles."

+**On pursuing PhD.** "A PhD is awarded for research, meaning that the student has contributed to the state of the world's knowledge.
+That's quite different from a bachelor's degree or a master's degree; those degrees are awarded for a mastery of existing knowledge.
+(In some non-science fields, like Art, a master's degree is more akin to a PhD; but I'm speaking now about the situation in mathematics and in the sciences.)
+My point is that it's a mistake to think of a PhD as a sort of next step after a BS or MS degree, like advancing further in some academic straight line.
+A PhD diploma is another animal entirely; it stands for a quite different kind of talent, which is orthogonal to one's ability to ace an examination.
+A lot of people who are extremely bright, with straight A+ grades as undergraduates, never get a PhD.
+They're smart in a way that's different from "research smart."
+I think of my parents, for
+example: I don't believe either one of them would have been a good PhD candidate, although both were extremely intelligent.

+It's extremely misleading to rank people on an IQ scale with the idea that the smarter they are, the more suitable they are for a PhD degree; that's not it at all.
+People have talents in different dimensions, and a talent for research might even have a negative correlation with the ability to tie your own shoes."

+**Whether volunteering helps Knuth with his principal vocation.** "Well, you're absolutely right.
+I can't do technical stuff all the time.
+I've found that I can write only a certain number of pages a day before running out of steam.
+When I reach this maximum number, I have no more ideas that day.
+So certainly within a 24-hour period, not all of it is going to be equally creative.
+Working in the garden, pulling weeds and so on, is a good respite.
+I recently got together with some friends at Second Harvest, repackaging food from one place to another.
+This kind of activity, using my hands, provides variety and doesn't really take away from the things I can do for the world."